Deep Seabed Hard Mineral Resources Act

 The Deep Seabed Hard Mineral Resources Act (DSHMRA) is the primary federal law regulating deep sea mineral activities in areas beyond national jurisdiction (ABNJ) until the United States ratifies an international agreement.
 The National Oceanic and Atmospheric Administration (NOAA) administers the Deep Seabed Hard Mineral Resources Act, with the NOAA Administrator issuing exploration licenses and commercial recovery permits.

-This Act is broken into three subchapters, with three subchapters that cover exploration licenses and recovery permit requirements, plan for after an international framework is adopted, and enforcement provisions.
+This Act is broken into three subchapters that cover exploration licenses and recovery permit requirements, plan for after an international framework is adopted, and enforcement provisions.
 Since its enactment in 1980, four exploration licenses have been issued and only two of these licenses are still active.
 In 2025, The Metals Company (TMC) submitted an application for exploratory licenses and a commercial recovery permit.

-The United States is not a signatory to the current international framework, which was created after the third United Nations Convention on the Law of the Sea.
-Created after UNCLOS, the International Seabed Authority regulates deep seabed mining, but because the United States has not ratified the treaty, it is not bound by these regulations.
+The United States is not a signatory to the current international framework, which was created after the third United Nations Conference on the Law of the Sea.
+Created with the ratification of the United Nations Convention on the Law of the Sea (UNCLOS), the International Seabed Authority regulates deep seabed mining, but because the United States has not ratified the treaty, it is not bound by these regulations.

-In April 2025, President Donald Trump issued an Executive order directing agencies to advance the United States' position in deep seabed mineral exploration and commercial recovery.
+In April 2025, President Donald Trump issued an Executive Order directing agencies to advance the United States' position in deep seabed mineral exploration and commercial recovery.
 In response to this Executive Order, NOAA issued a Notice of proposed rulemaking (NPRM) to add a rule for a consolidated exploration license and commercial recovery permit process on July 7, 2025.